Disadvantages of Using Asphalt

 Heat Island Effect

-asphalt paving can absorb and retain heat, contributing to the “heat island effect” in urban areas.
+Asphalt paving can absorb and retain heat, contributing to the “heat island effect” in urban areas.
 This can lead to higher temperatures and increased energy consumption for cooling buildings and vehicles.

 Poor Drainage